St. Paul's Chapel

-St. Paul's Chapel is a chapel building of Trinity Church, an episcopal parish, located at 209 Broadway, between Fulton Street and Vesey Street, in Lower Manhattan, New York City.
-Built in 1766, it is the oldest surviving church building in Manhattan, and one of the nation's finest examples of Late Georgian church architecture.
+St. Paul's Chapel is a chapel building of Trinity Church, an Episcopal parish, located at 209 Broadway, between Fulton Street and Vesey Street, in Lower Manhattan, New York City.
+Built in 1766, it is the oldest surviving church building in Manhattan and one of the nation's most well renowned examples of Late Georgian church architecture.

 In 1960, the chapel was named a National Historic Landmark; it was also made a New York City Landmark and placed on the National Register of Historic Places in 1966.
 When St. Paul's Chapel remained standing after the September 11, 2001, attacks and the collapse of the World Trade Center behind it, the chapel was subsequently nicknamed "The Little Chapel That Stood".

 Architecture

 A chapel of the Parish of Trinity Church, St. Paul's was built on land granted by Anne, Queen of Great Britain.
 Construction on the building's main body began in 1764 and was completed in 1766.
 The church's spire was added between 1794 and 1796.

 Built of Manhattan mica-schist with brownstone quoins, St. Paul's has the classical portico, boxy proportions and domestic details that are characteristic of Georgian churches including James Gibbs' St Martin-in-the-Fields in London.
 The church's octagonal spire rises from a square base and is topped by a replica of the Athenian Choragic Monument of Lysicrates (c.
 335 BC).
-Inside, the chapel's simple elegant hall has the pale colors, flat ceiling and cut glass chandeliers reminiscent of contemporary domestic interiors.
+Inside, the chapel's hall has pale colors, flat ceiling and cut glass chandeliers reminiscent of contemporary domestic interiors.

 The church has historically been attributed to Thomas McBean, a Scottish architect and student of James Gibbs.
 Recent documentation published by historian John Fitzhugh Millar suggests architect Peter Harrison may have instead been responsible for the structure's design.
 Master craftsman and furniture maker Andrew Gautier produced the church's interior fixtures.

 Upon completion in 1766, the church was the tallest building in New York City.
-It stood in a field some distance from the growing port city to the south and was built as a "chapel-of-ease" for parishioners who thought the mother church inconvenient to access.
+It stood in a field some distance from the growing port city to the south and was built as a "chapel-of-ease" for parishioners who found the mother church inconvenient to access.

-On the Broadway side of the chapel's exterior is an oak statue of the church's patron saint, Saint Paul, carved by an unknown sculptor and installed in 1790.
+On the Broadway side of the chapel's exterior was an tulip poplar wood statue of the church's patron saint, Saint Paul, carved by an unknown sculptor and installed in 1790.
+The statue was brought inside the chapel in 2016 to protect it from further weathering; a resin replica stands in its original location.
 Below the east window is the monument to Brigadier General Richard Montgomery, who died at the Battle of Quebec (1775) during the American Revolutionary War.
 In the spire, the first bell is inscribed "Mears London, Fecit [Made] 1797."
 The second bell, made in 1866, was added in celebration of the chapel's 100th anniversary.